green-fox-academy/czakoilevente/project-phase/sprint1/awc_cli_deployment.md

  - Select Users menupoint in the left
  - Select preferred user
  - Go to Security credential tab
- - Hit "Create access key" button (pops new window with credentials)
+ - Hit `Create access key` button (pops new window with credentials)

 ## Set up your application